magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 At last the papers were in order.
 My friends prepared to leave the desk when Clara leaned in, eyes fierce beneath her immaculate make-up, and said in Eastfordian: “Be clever out there, Eastford boy.”
 Her eyes bulged with an intensity that could be read as warning, encouragement, or threat.

 My friends, sensing the friction though not the words, asked if I was in trouble.
 I forced a smile.
-“This is simply how we speak to one another here.”
+“This is simply how we Eastfordian speak to one another.”
 They shuddered visibly at the thought.

 ## Epilogue

 Tomorrow my friends would awaken from this dream and step lightly back into their lives.
-I, however, must go on with it — hoping that, in time, it will thin to vapour and drift away as a cloud of its own.
+I, however, must go on with it — hoping that, in time, it will thin to vapour and drift away as a *cloud* of its own.